onderwijsin/navigator-data-generator/README.md

 pnpm install
 ```

 You will also need a `.env` file containg secrets and other config options.
 Please refer to the example file in the project root.
 You can enable caching via the `.env`, **this is highly recommended for local development**, since you'll be fetching a lot of data!
+This project uses over 100MB of data, which is fetched through 10K+ api requests.

 Secondly, you will want to make sure you're types a up to date.